shadow/shadow/docs/Developer-Notes.md

 gpg --verify shadow-v1.5.0.tar.gz.asc
 ```

 Note that `git merge -Xtheirs v1.5.0` will assume all conflicts can be fixed by taking the remote tag/branch that you are merging into the current branch.
-This is exactly what to keep our releases following master.
+This will keep our releases following master.